 Laws limit the maximum amount of value you can protect.
 If the total value of the property and wages you want to protect fall below the legal threshold, then you’ll be able to exempt them.
 If the total value exceeds legal limits, then you will only be able to protect a portion of your items.
 Personal property exemptions do not automatically occur.
 It is the debtor’s responsibility to file an exemption form with the court.
 An exemption form can be obtained after the creditor receives a judgment against you.
 As soon as a collection request is issued, you need to visit the Clerk’s office to obtain and fill out the exemption form.

 Contact a Cherry Hill Bankruptcy Attorney for a Consultation About Wage Garnishment in New Jersey Today

 If you are struggling with debt, you may need a fresh start financially.
 An experienced bankruptcy and debt relief attorney can help you explore your options and determine the best course of action for you, your family, and/or your business.
 The experienced NJ bankruptcy lawyers at The Law Office of Joel R. Spivack understand the nuances of New Jersey and federal bankruptcy laws, so we can help you protect your interests.
 Call us anytime at 856-488-1200 or fill out the online contact form to schedule a confidential consultation.
-We have an office conveniently located at 1820 Chapel Avenue West, Suite 195 Cherry Hill, NJ 08002.
+We have an office conveniently located at 1415 Marlton Pike East, Suite 302 Cherry Hill, NJ 08034.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.